aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-1__running-nextflow.md

 # Module 1 - Running Nextflow

-There are a couple key ways to run Nextflow:
+There are a several ways to run Nextflow:

 *  locally for both the master process and jobs
 *  locally for the master process with AWS Batch for jobs